ambientkit/ambient/DEPLOYMENT.md

 If you don't have the Azure CLI installed, you can either [install it](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or run it from a container.
 You can skip the next few steps if you already have the Azure CLI installed.

 To run the Azure CLI from a docker container, paste the code below into a new file: `bin/az`.
-It will allow you to use the the dockerize version of the Azure CLI.
-The path to the bin folder should be included in the PATH already because of the .envrc file above.
+It will allow you to use the the dockerized version of the Azure CLI.
+The path to the bin folder should be included in your `PATH` env variable already because of the .envrc file above.

 ```bash
 #!/usr/bin/env bash